danilosierrac/gilbert-index/_posts/2017-06-12-net-worth-thinkers.md

 ---
 layout: post
 title:  "Net Worth Thinkers vs Income Thinkers"
-description: 'There are two types of money thinkers: the Net Worth Thinker and the Income Thinker.
+description: "There are two types of money thinkers: the Net Worth Thinker and the Income Thinker.
 One is characteristic of a Financially Free person or someone on their way to Financial Freedom.
 The other, that of a Sucker.
-I.e., most American consumers.'
+I.e., most American consumers."
 date:   2017-06-12
 permalink: /net-worth-thinkers-vs-income-thinkers/
 ---